Asia's 'gay Netflix' to go global, tap into coronavirus

-KUALA LUMPUR, April 9 (Thomson Reuters Foundation) - Asia’s first LGBT+ video streaming platform, dubbed the continent’s “gay Netflix”, is going global - hoping to reach hundreds of millions of people isolated by the coronavirus.
+KUALA LUMPUR (Thomson Reuters Foundation) - Asia’s first LGBT+ video streaming platform, dubbed the continent’s “gay Netflix”, is going global - hoping to reach hundreds of millions of people isolated by the coronavirus.

 Streaming services - which run from classic cartoons to iconic movies - are booming as the fast-moving pandemic restricts free movement, and the LGBT+ service plans a lineup that includes TV shows, films and documentaries.